-NEW MEXICO JU JNIOR COLLEG E SCO JUNOR

-ENERGY TECHNIC IAN CERT IFICATE

-NA ME: A# :

-DEPARTMENTAL REQUIREMENTS - DEPARTMENTAL REQUIREMENTS - 19 Credit Hours

-COURSE COURSE TITLE CREDITS SEMESTER GRADE

-CS 123D Computer Applications 3

-ENGT 203 Introduction to Oil & Gas 3

-ENGT 213 Petroleum Recovery & Prod.
-Methods 3

-GE 114 or 124 Physical Geology OR Historical Geology 4 1

-ENGT 213 D Drilling Technology & Operations 3

-ENGT 213 Fundamentals of Prints & Drawings for Technicians 3

-PETROLEUM TECHNOLOGY - 12 Cre dit Hours

-COURS E TITLE CREDITS SEMESTER GRADE 1

-INDT 214 Practicum I 4

-INDT 216 Practicum 2 6

-INDT 222 Practicum 3 2

-otal credit hours required for this certificate: 31 Total Credit Hours Acquired : Cu mulative GPA:

-and the second n requirements, must be completed with a "C" or i better.

-The student must have a cumulative gr

-the second s be earned at NMJC.
-The remainder may be accept Level to be a present of the second credits.

-urses do not fulfill any of the above requirements.

-ate if they have unresolved incomplete (I) grades

-Although college officials will provide a ssistance, it is the final responsibility of the stude nt to check all p phases of his or h er degree com oletion.
-Effective Fall 2019
+NEW MEXICO JUNIOR COLLEGE ENERGY TECHNICIAN CERTIFICATE NAME A#: Ne ew Mexico Junior College DEPARTMEN TAL REQUIREMENTS - 7 COURSE TITLE CREDITS SEMESTER GRADE 4 BCIS 1110 (CS 123D) Fundamentals of Information Literacy & Systems (Computer Applications) 3 4 ENGT 203 Introduction to Oil & Gas 3 4 ENGT 213E GEOL 1110C or 2110C (GE 114 or 124) Petroleum Recovery & Prod.
+Methods Physical Geology OR Historical Geology 3 - ENGT 213D Drilling Technology & Operations 3 1 ENGT 213F Fundamentals of Prints & Drawings for Technicians 3 1 PETROLEUM 1 ECHNOLOGY - 12 Cred it Hours • COURSE TITLE CREDITS SEMESTER GRADE 1 INDT 214 Practicum I 4 ] INDT 216 Practicum 2 6 INDT 222 Practicum 3 2 1 luding General Education Total Credit Hours Acquired: requirements, must be completed with a "C" or better. de point average of at least 2.0.
+Cu umulative GPA: : A minimum of Transitional an 15 semester hours must d / or developmental cou be earned at NMUC.
+The remainder may be acceptable transfer credits.
+Irses do not fulfill any of the above requirements. ate if they have unresolved incomplete (I) grades on their academic recor Although colleg ge officials will provide a sistance, it is the final responsibility of the student to check all phases of his or her degr ree completion.
+Effective Fall 2017 (2020)